How Is Mariah Carey's 17-Year-Old

 Mariah Carey’s 2001 album, a soundtrack for a film of the same name, marked a departure from her usual style.
 Glitter was a failure among critics, though, and it led to tension with her record label.

-Now, almost two decades later, the album is getting a new lease on life. #JusticeforGlitter has gone viral on Twitter, as Mariah Carey fans seek to give her least popular album the attention it deserves.
+Now, 17 years later, the album is getting a new lease on life. #JusticeforGlitter has gone viral on Twitter, as Mariah Carey fans seek to give her least popular album the attention it deserves.

 The push is working.
 Glitter hit number one on the iTunes charts today.
 Fans were quick to express their approval, noting that the album dropped at a hard time for Carey and that she put a lot of work into it.
 “Mariah was overworked by her label during the time of this song” one fan tweeted.
 “Show her that her hard work didn’t go to waste and download Glitter on iTunes.”